Hi! I’m Kynan.

 - I offer a Day of Practice every two months in-person at The Buddhist Library.

-- If you’d like to join the community and want to meet up for a regular class, see the weekly Meditation Community Drop-in Class.
+- If you’d like to join the community and want to meet up for a regular class, see Coalescence Sangha.

 - If you are just looking for some resources to get started straight away for free, I post guided meditation recordings on my YouTube channel (I recommend starting with the Shamatha playlist).
 I’ve also put a lot of my writings and guided meditation recordings on the Sit Down and Practice Resource Hub.